Ad Traffic Not Converting? 4 Ways to Find (and Address) the Problem

 It’s the same with identifying why your traffic isn’t converting.
 It’s easy to deep dive into granular data and overanalyze the tiniest details, only to realize your landing page doesn’t match the ad copy — resulting in a high bounce rate.
 Low time on page, a low click-through rate and minimal organic traffic can also clue you in that something is causing your ad to tank.

 How to fix it: Luckily, this one is easy.
 Review your ads with a critical eye to see if anything has been overlooked.
+Check out how to use micro-iterations to identify winning creative and support scaling initiatives.

 2. You listen to your gut instead of listening to your data